google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 Some eventually make a choice to do something about it.
 Sadly, some people spend their lives stuck in that procrastination whirlpool.

-Most of us, however, find it stressful.
+Most of us, however, find this cycle very stressful.

-The point of this article is to give you some useful and (hopefully) helpful information on why it happens and what can be done about it.
+The point of this article is to give you some useful and hopefully helpful information on why it happens and what can be done about it.

 Why do we procrastinate?